ivangfr/springboot-proxysql-mysql/README.md

 ## Check MySQL Replication

-- In a terminal, make sure you are inside `springboot-proxysql-mysql` root folder
+- In a terminal, make sure you are inside the `springboot-proxysql-mysql` root folder;

-- To check the replication status run
+- To check the replication status run:
   ```
   ./check-replication-status.sh
   ```

-  You should see something like
+  You should see something like:
   ```
   mysql-master
   ------------